Electrical-Extrusion/sprint-4/Objective 1 - OSI model.md

  2. Letter is placed in Russian mailbox.
  1 Recipient reads letter.

 In this analogy, the user (presumably German-speaking), needs to communicate with a Russian-speaking friend.
+If they didn't translate the letter, it wouldn't make sense to them.
+If they didn't put the letter in an envolope, it would never get to them.
+If the letter got lost in the international postal service... you guessed it, it wouldn't get to them!
+In the same way, all 7 layers of the OSI model are crucial for data transmission.
+We'll learn more about the techn

 ## We Do
 Okay, so that still doesn't answer the question - what actually happens when you type in google.com?
 Let's synthesize those steps with a whiteboarding activity, and this time, consider both the transmission, and reciept of data.
 Keep this drawing handy, because you'll need it again throughout the unit.